 A BRIGHT IDEA TO IMPROVE OUR COMMUNITY

-The third annual event will take place on February 24, 2018 in the College of Medicine (CMED) Auditorium at Central Michigan University.
+The third annual event took place on February 24, 2018 at the College of Medicine (CMED) Auditorium at Central Michigan University.

 PITCH-ER THIS! is a community development competition for students in Gratiot and Isabella Counties.
 United Way will provide funding to the winning team(s) to help bring their idea to life.
 Event attendees and a panel of community leaders will vote for their favorite project.
 The event is free and open to the public.
 Ideas range from programs and events to technology and arts that will help people achieve their full potential through quality education, financial stability and healthy lifestyles.
 PITCH-ER THIS! is hosted by United Way of Gratiot & Isabella Counties in collaboration with CMU College of Medicine students.